 - Work full-time during holidays

-This helps manage living expenses and gain international experience.
+This helps to manage living expenses while also gaining international experience.

 Why Choose New Zealand?

-New Zealand is becoming a top study destination because:
+New Zealand is appearing as a top destination for studying due to several key factors.

 - Post-study work opportunities